There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Immediate Annuity

-With an immediate annuity, you make a lump-sum payment to the insurance company, and they start making regular payments to you.
-These payments can be for a fixed period or the rest of your life, providing a guaranteed income stream.
-They also can be for your life and a guaranteed period in the event you die early.
+With an immediate annuity, you make a lump-sum payment to the insurance company, and the company then begins making regular payments to you.
+These payments can be for a fixed period of time or for the rest of your life, providing a guaranteed income stream.
+They can also be for your life and a guaranteed period in the event you die early.

 Pros